MCodeRepository/Facturosaurus/README.md

 ###  REST API (Facturosaurus.Api):
 -   User account management
-	(Creating new, deleting, modifying, assigning user roles, authorization and authentication using the jwt token)
+	(Creating new, deleting, modifying, assigning user roles, authorization and authentication using the JWT token)

 -   Company's data
 	(Updating company data.
 Downloading current data and data for a specific date)